fury-gl/fury/docs/source/fury-pybullet.rst

   p.disconnect()

-.. _gravity:

 Setting Gravity
 ---------------

-Global Scene gravity can be set using the following command:
+Global :py:class:`.Scene()` gravity can be set using the following command:

 .. code-block:: python